“Amazing” New Photoshop ‘Select Subject’ Feature Gets Even Better

 Access Select Subject in one of the following ways in Photoshop:

 - While editing an image, choose Select > Subject.

-- While using the Quick Selection or Magic Wand tools, click Select Subject in the options bar.
+- While using the Object Selection, Quick Selection or Magic Wand tools, click Select Subject in the options bar.

-- While using the Quick Selection tool in the Select & Mask workspace, click Select Subject in the options bar.
+- While using the Object Selection or Quick Selection tools in the Select & Mask workspace, click Select Subject in the options bar.

 Select Subject automatically selects the prominent subjects in the image.
 You can then refine the selection using other selection tools

-If you want to get started today, then you can grab the latest versions of both Photoshop CC + Lightroom CC for US$9.99 a month with the Creative Cloud Photography plan.
-All ongoing product upgrades are included, so all current Photoshop subscribers will automatically receive it.
-You can instantly download the free CC trial versions here:
+If you want to get started today, you can grab the latest versions of both Photoshop + Lightroom for US$9.99 a month with the Creative Cloud Photography plan.
+All ongoing product upgrades and related services are included.
+You can download the free CC trial versions here: